Can Louisiana employees take paid leave to vote on Election Day?

 Answer:

-There is no specific state law in Louisiana regarding employee time off to vote.
+Louisiana does not have a specific law granting employees paid time off to vote.
 However, two statutes, La.
 R. S. 23:961 and La.
-R. S. 23:962, prohibit employers from taking adverse action against employees for engaging in political activities.
-This can be interpreted to mean that employers must also favorably consider their employees’ request for time off to vote the same as requests for time off for all other reasons.
+R. S. 23:962, protect employees from adverse actions by employers for engaging in political activities.
+This suggests that employers should consider requests for time off to vote similarly to requests for time off for other reasons.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.